Church of St. Catherine (Saint Petersburg): Restoration

 Following the collapse of the Soviet Union, the Catholic Church in Russia began to operate once more in the early 1990s.
 In February 1992, city authorities decided to return the building to the Catholic Church.
 That same year, the church began rebuilding.
 According to the church, after being closed by the Soviets in 1938, a 20-year-old woman went into the ransacked temple and retrieved the crucifix out of the sanctuary.
 When the building was returned to the Catholic Church, she returned the crucifix.
 The first stage of restoration was finished by October 1992, with a temporary altar in place for worship.
 In October 1998 a Chapel of the Annunciation was opened.
 The main altar was completed and blessed in 2000.
 The restoration of most of the church was completed in 2003, and the central gates were opened.
 Restoration of the interior of the church is ongoing.

 Architecture

 Like many churches, the building is in the shape of a Latin cross.
 The transept of the church is crowned by a large cupola.
 The temple is 44 m in length, 25 m in width, and 42 m in height.
 The sanctuary has room for about 2,000 people.
-The main facade of the church has a monumental arched portal, which rests on self-supporting columns.
-Above the facade is a high parapet, with the figures of four evangelists and angels on top.
+The main façade of the church has a monumental arched portal, which rests on self-supporting columns.
+Above the façade is a high parapet, with the figures of four evangelists and angels on top.
 Above the main entrance is an inscription from the Gospel of Matthew (in Latin): "My house shall be called the house of prayer" (Matthew 21:13) and the date the church was completed.